-As they were on their way out, they came upon a man from 32 Cyrene of the name of Simon; and they compelled him to go with them to carry the cross.
-On reaching a place named Golgotha (a place named from its likeness to a skull), they gave him some wine to drink which had been mixed with gall; but after tasting it, Jesus refused to drink it.
+As they were on their way out, they came upon a man from Cyrene called Simon, and they compelled him to go with them to carry the cross.
+On reaching a place named Golgotha (a place

+34 named from its likeness to a skull), they gave him some wine to drink which had been mixed with gall; but after tasting it, Jesus refused to drink it.
 When they had crucified him, they divided his clothes among them by casting lots.
-Then they sat down, and kept watch over him there.
-Above his head 37 they fixed the accusation against him written out - 'THIS IS JE-SUS THE KING OF THE IEWS.'
+Then they sat down, 36 and kept watch over him there.
+Above his head they fixed the accusation against him written out - 'THIS IS JESUS THE KING OF THE JEWS.'
 At the same time two robbers were crucified with him, one on the right, the other on the left.
-The passers-by railed at him, shaking their heads as they said, 40 "You who 'destroy the Temple and build one in three days,' save yourself!
+The passers-by railed at him, shaking their heads as they said, "You who would 'destroy the Temple and build one in three days,' save yourself!
 If you are God's Son, come down from the cross!"
-In the same way the chief priests, with the Teaches of the Law and elders, said in mockery, "He saved others, but he cannot save himself!
+In the same way the chief priests, with the Teachers of the Law and elders, said in mockery, "He saved others, but he cannot save himself!
 He is the 'king of Israel'!
 Why doesn't he come down from the cross now, then we will believe in him.
-He has trusted in God; if God wants him, let him deliver him now; for he said 'I 44 am God's Son.'"
+He has trusted in God; if God wants him, let him deliver him now; for he said 'I am God's Son."
 Even the robbers, who were crucified with him, insulted him in the same way.
 After midday a darkness came over all the country, lasting until three in the afternoon.
-About three Jesus called out loudly, "Eloi, Eloi, lema sabacthani" - that is to say, 'My God, my God, why have you forsaken me?'
+About three Jesus called out loudly, "Eloi, Eloi, lema sabacthani" - that is to say, 47 'My God, my God, why have you forsaken me?'
 Some of those standing by heard this, and said, "The man is calling for Elijah!"
-One of them immediately ran and took a sponge, and, filling it with common wine, put it on the end of a rod, 49 and offered it to him to drink.
-But the rest said, "Wait and let us see if Elijah is coming to save him."22 But Jesus, uttering another loud cry, gave up his spirit.
-Suddenly the Temple curtain was torn in two from top to bottom, the earth shook, the rocks 52 were torn asunder, the tombs opened, and the bodies of many of God's people who had fallen asleep rose, and they, leaving their tombs, went, after the resurrection of Jesus, into the Holy
+One of them immediately ran and took a sponge, and, filling it with common wine, put it on the end of a rod, and offered it to him to drink.
+But the rest said, "Wait and let us see if Elijah is coming to save him."22 But Jesus, uttering another loud cry, gave 50 up his spirit.
+Suddenly the Temple curtain was torn in two from 51 top to bottom, the earth shook, the rocks were torn asunder, the 52 tombs opened, and the bodies of many of God's people who had fallen asleep rose, and they, leaving their tombs, went, after the resurrection of Jesus, into the Holy City, and appeared to many people.
+The Roman centurion, and the men with him who were watching Jesus, on seeing the earthquake and all that was happening, became greatly frightened and exclaimed, "This must indeed have been God's Son!"
+There were many women there, watching from a distance, who had accompanied Jesus from Galilee and had been attending on him.
+Among them were Mary of Magdala, Mary the mother of James and Joseph, and the mother of Zebedee's sons.